serhatgurel/sg-grid/.github/instructions/memory.instructions.md

 - Assume node/npm are available and tests run locally.
 If the runtime fails, report the exact failing command and error.

 # Progress (session)

-- Checklist items completed this session: 1, 2, 3